nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-1. The deadline field will show an `[OVERDUE]` tag if the deadline has passed and the client status is still `active`, so if the client has paid, and you're business with them is finished, remember to set their client status to 'old' so the deadline field doesn't show `[OVERDUE]`.
+1. The deadline field will show an `OVERDUE` label if the deadline has passed and the client status is still `active`, so if the client has paid, and you're business with them is finished, remember to set their client status to 'old' so the deadline field doesn't show `OVERDUE`.
 </div>

 ### Locating Clients By Name: `find`